fredrikaverpil/fredrikaverpil.github.io/_posts/2017-11-30-dates-and-databases-with-python.md

 Having all this code finally assembled and condensed in a blog post like this is nice and neat, but why is this so hard to do currently, and why does this require three separate modules of which two are not included in the standard library?

 I guess the answer is I should shut up because I'm already spoiled with Python? ;)

+I would like to include a link to [this fantastic article](https://zachholman.com/talk/utc-is-enough-for-everyone-right), written by Zack Holman.
+This touches on the history and complexity of managing timezones, which is not only educational but also quite funny reading.
+For those interested, here's also the [Hacker News thread](https://news.ycombinator.com/item?id=17181046) which followed after this article was published.